 REA operates the leading online classified real estate advertising portal in Australia.
 It also holds significant holdings in similar businesses in the United States, India and Southeast Asia.

 In Australia, REA operates in a largely duopolistic market.
 It benefits from a strong network moat.
 Close to 100% of real estate agents in Australia advertise for sale and for rent, residential and commercial properties on its portals.
-Its residential property site, realestate.com.au, has the largest and most engaged audience in Australia with 117m visits per month, 3.3x its nearest competitor.
+Its residential property site, realestate.com.au, has the largest and most engaged audience in Australia with 126m visits per month, and visitors spending 5x more time on realestate.com.au compared to its nearest competitor site.
 REA is a strong business with attractive growth prospects both domestically and offshore.

 ResMed manufactures cloud-connected devices and consumables that are used to treat sleep-disordered breathing (“SDB”) and other respiratory disorders (COPD, neuro-muscular, asthma).
 It has developed software platforms that use the data from its devices to improve patient outcomes and healthcare ecosystem productivity.
 ResMed also has a portfolio of Software-as-a-Service businesses that enable healthcare providers to manage patients and deliver services to them as they move between various out-of-hospital settings.